chewbacca234/geeks-news_frontend/README.md

-# morningnews_frontend
+# Geeks News | Frontend

-Display daily news from The Verge.
+Display daily news from tech sources.

-If you want to bookmark your favorites articles you have to connect.
+To bookmark your favorites articles you have to connect.